 This is one of the memorable rewarding experiences that come after the early morning game drive or hot air balloon safari; here you will enjoy your breakfast as you feel the breeze of fresh air in the park as well as viewing some animals at a close range.

-The nature walks always bring you closer to the natural environment.
+Nature walks always bring you closer to the natural environment.
 The nature walk starts from your lodge and goes through the thickets.
 You will view many animals as you walk along different trails including; lions, antelopes, kobs, birds and many more.

 There are many communities around Queen Elizabeth national park; these include the Bakonzo & Basongora people.
 These are welcoming and friendly people who will make you experience cultures from Africa’s past.
 You will view these as they carry out their daily activities as food gatherers, farmers and pastoralists.